Solomon Islands: Ethnic groups

 The majority of Solomon Islanders are ethnically Melanesian (95.3%).
 Polynesian (3.1%) and Micronesian (1.2%) are the two other significant groups.
 There are a few thousand Europeans and a similar number of ethnic Chinese.

 Languages

 While English is the official language, only 1–2% of the population are able to communicate fluently in English.
 However, an English creole, Solomons Pijin, is a de facto lingua franca of the country spoken by the majority of the population, along with local indigenous languages.
 Pijin is closely related to Tok Pisin spoken in Papua New Guinea.

 The number of local languages listed for Solomon Islands is 74, of which 70 are living languages and 4 are extinct, according to Ethnologue, Languages of the World.
 Western Oceanic languages (predominantly of the Southeast Solomonic group) are spoken on the central islands.
-Polynesian languages are spoken on Rennell and Bellona to the south, Tikopia, Anuta and Fatutaka to the far east, Sikaiana to the north east, and Luaniua to the north (Ontong Java Atoll, also known as Lord Howe Atoll).
+Polynesian languages are spoken on Rennell and Bellona to the south; Tikopia, Anuta, and Fatutaka to the far east; Sikaiana to the north east; and Luaniua (Ontong Java Atoll) to the north.
 The immigrant population from Kiribati (the i-Kiribati) speak Gilbertese.